-HTMLCollection is an interface representing a generic collection (array) of elements (in document order) and offers methods and properties for selecting from the list.
+HTMLCollection interface represents a generic collection (array-like object) of elements (in document order) and offers methods and properties for selecting from the list.

 HTMLCollectionfor historical reasons (before DOM4, collections implementing this interface could only have HTML elements as their items).

-- The number of items in the collection.
+- Returns the number of items in the collection.

 indexinto the list.
 Returns